 Research of historical assessment work filed with the provincial government indicate there are only three historical drill holes in the electromagnetic conductor suggesting the zone is open at depth and along strike in both directions.
 Recent forestry logging operations have opened access to several areas within the claim group providing good infrastructure.

-Benton completed a Phase I drill program this fall that identified a large gold system of multiple gold-rich horizons that measures more than 500m in strike length and up to 77m core length in width.
+Benton completed a Phase I drill program that identified a large gold system of multiple gold-rich horizons that measures more than 500m in strike length and up to 77m core length in width.
 The system is open in all directions.
 Notably, the hole furthest to the west (ABE 11-07) cut multiple gold horizons that averaged 0.53gpt Au over 77.1 meters with several higher grade sections listed in the table below.
-Visible native gold is noted in the section 162.5m–164m.
+Visible gold is noted in the section 162.5m–164m.
 Hole ABE 11-07 was collared more then 200m west of two historical drill holes that returned gold grades of 17.8 gpt gold over 1.52 metres and 6.30 gpt gold over 6.1 metres.
-The Company is encouraged with the results and is currently planning a larger winter program to expand on the known gold mineralization.
-A table of significant results is as follows:
+A table of significant results can be found below.